- Jeff Rodriguez

 Here are 10 factors to help you decide which path is right for you.

-#1 – Tenants, Termites, and Toilets
+#1 – Tenants, Toilets, Trash and Termites

 If you’ve dreamt of becoming a landlord, having tenants, and making improvements, then consider an active investor role.